-Awards The program faculty recommend to the university graduating students with superior academic performance for degrees awarded with distinction.
-Students must have 60 IU credits to be eligible for graduating with distinction, high distinction or highest distinction.
-Special credit does not count towards the 60 IU credits.
+Awards Program faculty recommend that graduating students with exceptional academic performance be considered by the university for degrees awarded with distinction.
+To be eligible for distinction, high distinction, or highest distinction, students must complete a minimum of 60 IU credits; special credit is not included in this requirement.

-Graduation Requirements Satisfactory completion of 120 credit hours.
-All course work must be completed in compliance with the program's and school's academic and professional policies.
-To graduate with a BS from IU, students must have taken and passed (with a C or above) a minimum of 30 credits in residence at an IU campus (Special Credit count toward these 30 credits).
+Graduation Requirements Students must satisfactorily complete 120 credit hours, ensuring that all coursework adheres to both the program's and the school's academic and professional policies.
+To earn a BS degree from IU, students are also required to complete and pass (with a grade of C or above) a minimum of 30 in-residence credits at an IU campus.
+(Special Credit count toward these 30 credits).